CDCgov/mashwrapper/README.md

 ## Introduction

-**mashwrapper** is a wrapper around the program [Mash](https://mash.readthedocs.io/en/latest/) and the [NCBI Datasets command line tools](https://www.ncbi.nlm.nih.gov/datasets/docs/v1/download-and-install/).
+**mashwrapper** is a wrapper around the program [Mash](https://mash.readthedocs.io/en/latest/) and the [NCBI Datasets command line tools (CLI) ](https://www.ncbi.nlm.nih.gov/datasets/docs/v1/download-and-install/).
 It identifies the most likely species from a pair of gzipped FASTQ reads using a Mash database.

 You can provide the database for comparison in two ways:
-1. Generate it from a text file using the `--get_database` option.
+1. `--get_database`: Used when downloading and building a new Mash database from genomes
-2. Supplying an already built database using the `--use_database` option.
+2. `--use_database`: Used when you're skipping the build step and providing a prebuilt Mash database****

 The tool outputs a text file containing the top five matches from the Mash database for the input reads.
 This output includes standard Mash results, and the best species match is determined by a cutoff based on the Mash distance score.
 For Legionella, this cutoff is conservatively set to a Mash distance of < 0.05.
 If you're using the tool for a different species, you should adjust this cutoff value based on what is most appropriate for your organism.

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It uses Docker/Singularity containers, making installation trivial and results highly reproducible.
-The [Nextflow DSL2](https://www.nextflow.io/docs/latest/dsl2.html) implementation of this pipeline uses one container per process, which makes it much easier to maintain and update software dependencies.

 ## Pipeline summary

-1. Confirm input sample sheet: Use `--get_database` or `--use_database`
+1. Confirm input sample sheet (`--get_database` or `--use_database`)
-2. Confirm input organism sheet: `--get_database` (OPTIONAL)
+2. Confirm input organism sheet [optional] (`--get_database`)
-3. Download genomes from NCBI using [NCBI datasets command line tool](https://www.ncbi.nlm.nih.gov/datasets/): `--get_database` (OPTIONAL)
+3. Download genomes from NCBI using [NCBI datasets CLI](https://www.ncbi.nlm.nih.gov/datasets/) [optional] (`--get_database`)
-4. Format downloaded genomes to be Genus_Species_GenebankIdentifier.fna using [NCBI dataformat command line tool](https://www.ncbi.nlm.nih.gov/datasets/docs/v1/quickstarts/command-line-tools/#install-using-curl): `--get_database` (OPTIONAL)
+4. Format downloaded genomes to be Genus_Species_GenebankIdentifier.fna using [NCBI dataformat CLI](https://www.ncbi.nlm.nih.gov/datasets/docs/v2/reference-docs/command-line/dataformat/) [optional] (`--get_database`)
-5. Build individual [Mash sketches](https://mash.readthedocs.io/en/latest/) for all genomes downloaded: `--get_database` (OPTIONAL)
+5. Build individual [Mash sketches](https://mash.readthedocs.io/en/latest/sketches.html) for all genomes [optional] (`--get_database`)
-6. Build [Mash database](https://mash.readthedocs.io/en/latest/) for all Mash sketches: `--get_database` (OPTIONAL)
+6. Build [Mash database](https://mash.readthedocs.io/en/latest/tutorials.html#pairwise-comparisons-with-compound-sketch-files) from all Mash sketches [optional] (`--get_database`)
-7. Test fastq.gz reads against either an optionally built Mash database or one provided by the user: `--get_database` or `--use_database`
+7. Test FASTQ reads against a Mash database either built or provided (`--get_database` or `--use_database`)
-8. Collate results from each isolate of interest tested against the Mash database: `--get_database` or `--use_database`
+8. Collate results from each isolate of interest tested against the Mash database (`--get_database` or `--use_database`)

 ## Quick Start